antibaddy-zz/Mandelbrot2/README.md

 Open Mandelbrot2.pde in the Processing IDE.

+## Usage

+- To zoom, just select an area with the mouse.
+- To reset the display, press ESC

 ## Caveats

 - Requires a square 'canvas' at present.
 Need to add height scaling for 'mapped' values